jabr92/git-stashout/README.md

 ## Installing

 1. Put `git-stashout` somewhere in your `PATH`
-2. [Optional] Source `git-stashout-completion` to get branch completion when typing the branch name
+2. [Optional] Source `git-stashout-complete` to get branch completion when typing the branch name

 ## Using